conduktor/conduktor-poc-kafka-protocol/interceptor-framework/README.md

 **Note:** Remember that `AbstractRequest` is applicable to both requests and responses.

+## Register your plugins

+All implementation `Plugin` should be registered as services following Java [ServiceLoader](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html).

+For that you need to add a file into `META-INF/services/io.conduktor.gateway.interceptor.Plugin` with all your implementations.

 # Next Steps
-Once you have implemented the `Interceptor.java` and `Plugin.java` interfaces, the next step is to build your changes into a standalone jar file.
+Once you have implemented the `Interceptor.java` and `Plugin.java` interfaces, the next step is to build your changes into a standalone jar file providing your plugins as Java services.

 The pom.xml in the loggerInterceptor package demonstrates one way to do this.